jeff19962190/Group1-work/LG.md

 > Studing Status

-* I maked a landing page of "Trello".
+* I made a landing page of "Trello".

 > Plan